Sandnes

 Sandnes ([ˈsɑ̂nːeːs]) is a city and municipality in Rogaland, Norway.
-It lies immediately south of Stavanger, the 4th largest city in Norway and together, the Stavanger/Sandnes area is the third-largest urban area in Norway.
+It lies immediately south of Stavanger, the 4th largest municipality in Norway, and together the Stavanger/Sandnes area is the third-largest urban area in Norway.
 The urban city of Sandnes lies in the extreme western part of the vast municipality and it makes up about 5% of the total land area of the municipality.

 Sandnes is part of the traditional district of Jæren.
 The western part of the municipality is very urbanized while the eastern part of the municipality is very rural.
 The municipality is divided into 13 boroughs and the administrative centre is located in the borough of Trones og Sentrum, a borough in the city.
 There are several villages in the rural parts of the municipality including Hommersåk, Høle, Foss-Eikeland, Stokka, Forsand, Lysebotn, and Vatne.

 The 1041 km2 municipality is the 109th largest by area out of the 356 municipalities in Norway.
-Sandnes is the 7th most populous municipality in Norway with a population of 80,704 in Q1 2021.
+Sandnes is the 7th most populous municipality in Norway with a population of 83,382 in 2023.
 The municipality's population density is 84.3 PD/km2 and its population has increased by 20.8% over the previous 10-year period.

 History

 The small port village of Sandnes was granted ladested (small seaport city) status in 1860.
 On 6 April 1861, the small city was separated from the municipality of Høyland to form a separate self-governing municipality of its own.
 Initially, the municipality had 440 residents.

 On 1 July 1957, a small part of Høyland municipality (population: 18) was transferred to the city of Sandnes.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1965, the city and municipality of Sandnes (population: 3,961) was merged with the municipality of Høyland (population: 20,353) and parts of the municipalities of Høle (population: 926) and Hetland (population: 2,077).

 In 2014, the Storting decided that the number of municipalities in Norway would be lowered.
 If the municipalities of Sandnes, Stavanger and Sola were to merge, a new municipality would be formed called Nord-Jæren, after the name of the geographical location the municipalities are located in.
 After the city council said no to the merge, proposals for Forsand to merge with Sandnes were enacted instead.

 On 1 January 2017, a small 350 daa area on the southwestern edge of the village of Solakrossen was transferred from Sandnes municipality to the neighboring municipality of Sola.

 On 1 January 2020, most of the neighboring municipality of Forsand was merged with Sandnes to form one large municipality called Sandnes.